luigifab/awf/README.md

 * From source: `apt install dh-autoreconf libgtk2.0-dev libgtk-3-dev libgtk-4-dev` then: `./build.sh`

+The *build.sh* script will compile the program with all major GTK version available.

 ## Screenshots

 * The options menu allow to run some standard dialogs.